VictoriaMetrics/VictoriaMetrics/docs/README.md

 Time series data can be imported via any supported ingestion protocol:

 * [Prometheus remote_write API](https://prometheus.io/docs/prometheus/latest/configuration/configuration/#remote_write).
 See [these docs](#prometheus-setup) for details.
-* Influx line protocol.
+* InfluxDB line protocol.
 See [these docs](#how-to-send-data-from-influxdb-compatible-agents-such-as-telegraf) for details.
 * Graphite plaintext protocol.
 See [these docs](#how-to-send-data-from-graphite-compatible-agents-such-as-statsd) for details.
 * OpenTSDB telnet put protocol.
 See [these docs](#sending-data-via-telnet-put-protocol) for details.
 * OpenTSDB http `/api/put` protocol.
 See [these docs](#sending-opentsdb-data-via-http-apiput-requests) for details.